photo above: Sunrise, Washington Harbor, Washington Island, Wisconsin, Lake Michigan, after a bouncy night at anchor aboard the Compac 16 Lillyanna.

 - Secondary Anchor: Fortress F-7 Danforth on 150 feet of 3/8" Nylon Rode

-There are times when you through the hook overboard to cast a line for thirty minutes on a calm inland lake.
-There are also times when your own decisions and turns of events outside your control land you in unfavorable anchorages where high winds lash you boat and your anchor is keeping you off a lee shore.
+There are times when you throw the hook (fishy word for an anchor) overboard to cast a line for thirty minutes on a calm inland lake.
+There are also times when your own decisions and turns of events outside your control land you in unfavorable anchorages where high winds lash your boat, and your anchor is keeping you precariously off a lee shore.
 I myself do not put much stock in anchor recommendations based on boat length.
 I cannot quite believe that the small anchors that are recommended for big boats would actually hold that boat in a strong wind.
 The anchors for the Argo are oversized as far as manufacturers recommendations go, and I am A-OK with that.
 There are myriad aspects to anchoring, from bottom structure, to wave amplitude and frequency and length, to scope of the rode, to type of anchor , to weight of anchor, to windage of boat, and so on.
 Different anchors are required for having lunch or fishing, versus requiring your anchor to hold you in a bit of a blow.
 The SCAMP being a dinghy, my anchor choices are overkill for many situations, but I am very happy with my choices in light of the multi-day trips I do on the upper Great Lakes.
 For inland lake day-sailing, a smaller anchor would suffice.

 "Mousing" a shackle, means to bind the pin to the shackle to prevent the pin from working out of the shackle.
 I have seen wire and also nylon zip-ties used for this.
 I used the stainless wire shown in photos here.

 ...and now for some potentially boring text that may be read diligently by rare folks that are interested....